- Recurrent acute otitis media [middle ear infection] > 4 per year or 3 in 6 months

 After children have had grommets inserted they may have an immediate increase in their response to sound as well as improvement in the quality of their speech due to improved hearing.

 Grommets are designed to stay in the tympanic membrane for 6 – 9 months and they fall out of their own accord.
-Patient’s don’t normally notice the grommets falling out and the hole where the grommets was closes over of its own accord after the grommet has fallen out.
+Patients don’t normally notice the grommets falling out and the hole then closes over of its own accord.

 Immediately post op – Your child may be in some discomfort.
 This usually does not last longer than a few minutes and is associated with disorientation from the anaesthetic.
-You will go home within approx. 2 hours of the operation.
+You will go home 1 hour after the operation.

 Day 1 – 7 – Your child may have some discharge of blood and pus from the ear.
 This is normal.
 Use the drops if they are prescribed and if your child is in pain either panadol or nurofen are usually all they will need.
 They can have a shower but can’t go swimming.